- Flexible finance options to suit all budgets

 The first step is to talk to your surgeon assistant over the phone.
 You’ll be able to talk to them about why you’re considering arm lift surgery, the likely costs and finance options, how much time you’ll probably need to take off work, and when you’d like to have the surgery.
+Whenever you decide to book a surgery date, you can secure it for a minimum refundable deposit of £500.
 If you feel ready, we’ll then book you in for your free consultation with one of our surgeons.

 Your surgical consultation

 At your free consultation, your surgeon will ask you about the results you want to achieve from the surgery.
 You can discuss every aspect of your arm lift, from the surgical method and recovery time to the benefits and risks, with no obligation to go ahead.
 This surgical consultation can be carried out either over video chat or in person at your local clinic.
 Our surgeons are extremely knowledgeable, and happy to answer any questions you have.
 Your general health will also be assessed and the surgeon will recommend the best course of treatment for you.
 If you only need to have excess fat removed, rather than excess skin, liposuction may be a more suitable alternative.

 An arm lift may also be combined with a buttock lift, tummy tuck, or thigh lift.
 There is a limit to the amount of surgery that can be completed on one day, but your surgeon can recommend a phased plan to give you the best results and ensure good recovery between each surgery session.
 If you feel ready to go ahead and book your surgery, they’ll then refer you to a clinic nurse who’ll perform some pre-op tests and procedures.